-They are designated to promote the optimal use of infrastructure capacity available on rail freight corridors.
-A pre-arranged path on which the Network PaP rule applies is called "Network PaP".

-- 2. The designation of Network PaPs, in terms of origin and destination and quantity shouldtake into account as appropriate: - scarcity of capacity, - the number and characteristics of conflicting requests as observed in previous years, - number of requests involving more than one rail freight corridor as observed in previous years, - number of requests not satisfied, etc. as observed in previous years. - 3.
-Explanations for the designation of Network PaPs, the rail freight corridor sections to be covered by Network PaPs and an indicative share of Network PaPs as a proportion of all pre-arranged paths offered on the rail freight corridor must be published in Book 4 of the Corridor Information Document. - 4.
-Where Network PaPs relate to more than one rail freight corridor, the IMs/ABs of the relevant rail freight corridors shall cooperate through their Management Boards in the designation process.
+- available on rail freight corridors.
+A pre-arranged path on which the Network PaP rule applies is called "Network PaP". - 2.
+The designation of Network PaPs, in terms of origin and destination and quantity should take into account the following as appropriate: - scarcity of capacity; - the number and characteristics of conflicting requests as observed in previous years; - number of requests involving more than one rail freight corridor as observed in previous years; - number of requests not satisfied, etc. as observed in previous years. - 3.
+Explanations for the designation of Network PaPs, the rail freight corridor sections to be covered by Network PaPs and an indicative share of Network PaPs as a proportion of all pre-arranged paths offered on the rail freight corridor shall be published in the CID. - 4.
+Where Network PaPs relate to more than one rail freight corridor, the Management Board shall cooperate with the Management Board(s) of the other relevant rail freight corridor(s) to engage the IMs/ABs in the designation process.
 If one rail freight corridor identifies a need for Network PaPs on several rail freight corridors, the other rail freight corridor(s) involved should if possible meet the request.
-These Network PaPs can only be designated if the Management Boards of all relevant rail freight corridors agree in consensus.
+These Network PaPs can only be designated if the Management Boards of all relevant rail freight corridors agree.

-Chapter III

-PRINCIPLES OF ALLOCATION OF PRE-ARRANGED PATHS AND RESERVE CAPACITY BY THE C-OSS
+Chapter III PRINCIPLES OF ALLOCATION OF PRE-ARRANGED PATHS AND RESERVE CAPACITY

-- 1. The decision on the allocation of pre-arranged paths and reserve capacity on the rail freight corridor is taken by the C-OSS, in accordance with Article 13 of the Regulation. - 2.
-The activities within the timetabling processes concerning pre-arranged paths and reserve capacity are described in annex 2. - III-A GENERAL PRINCIPLES RELATED TO THE FUNCTIONING OF THE C-OSS
+- 1. The decision on the allocation of pre-arranged paths and reserve capacity on the rail freight corridor shall be taken by the C-OSS, in accordance with Article 13 of the Regulation. - 2.
+The activities under the timetabling processes concerning pre-arranged paths and reserve capacity are set out in Annex 2.

+III-A GENERAL PRINCIPLES RELATED TO THE FUNCTIONING OF THE C-OSS

-The Corridor Information Document to be published by the Management Board in accordance with Article 18 of the Regulation, must describe at least the competences, the form of organisation, responsibilities vis-à-vis applicants and the mode of functioning of the C-OSS and its conditions of use.
+- 1. The CID to be published by the Management Board shall describe at least the competences, the form of organisation, the responsibilities vis-à-vis applicants and the mode of functioning of the C-OSS and its conditions of use. - 2.
+The corridor capacity shall be published and allocated via an international path request coordination system, which is as far as possible harmonised with the other rail freight corridors.